Clue355/Java_Cheat_Sheet/basics_v17.md

 // private - usable in members - Usable within top-level classes which makes it available to nested; Unusable to classes
 // Visible only within the declaring class

+// protected - variable, methods or class - can be accessed within it's own package and by subclasses even in a differnet package

 class Main {
   public static void main(String[] args) {